-Final remarks - I think UCC is crucial in making India a modern state whether we like it or not we cannot go back home.
-We have to go forward with keeping our traditions to the extent possible intact.
-But to have a workable modern state we need to have the UCC.
-That has been in the formulation of the constitution and that's something we should stand by because no one can ever make an argument that there should be gender-based discrimination so it's great if it comes.
-Whether in a form of codified legislation or like a charter, this is something that needs to come up.
-It's great that people are thinking about it, it's great that now people are talking about it but at least now people are willing to discuss it.
-Till now it was a taboo subject even if you mentioned it, you were put in a box and treated like a communal even when that was one of the foremost demands of the constitution.
-I remember reading articles of the 80s when some of the great secularists believed that we need a uniform civil code.
-And they backed it because its benefit will be for the receiving end, women who have been marginalized, the poorest of the poor, the weakest of the weak who were most affected by it.
-It's time to move towards it, the faster the better.
+I think UCC is crucial in making India a modern state.
+Whether we like it or not, we cannot go back from here.
+We have to go forward, keeping our traditions intact to the extent possible.
+But to have a workable modern state, we need to have the UCC.
+That has been in the formulation of the constitution, and that's something we should stand by because no one can ever argue that there should be gender-based discrimination.
+UCC needs to come up, whether in the form of codified legislation or like a charter.
+It's great that young people are thinking about it and openly talking and discussing it.
+It was a taboo subject, and if you even mentioned it, you were put in a box and treated like a pariah even when it was one of the foremost demands of the constitution.
+I remember reading articles of the 80s when some of the great secularists believed that we needed a uniform civil code.
+And they backed it because it would benefit the women who have been marginalized.
+The poorest and the weakest are most affected by its absence.
+It's time to move towards it.
+The faster, the better.